July to September 2018 quarter

 Debt agreement administrators

-During the quarter, there was 1 registration application approved for debt agreement administrators[?].
+During the quarter, there were 4 registration applications approved for debt agreement administrators[?].

 Find more information about registration of debt agreement administrators in Inspector-General Practice Statement 4.